 - Assignee set to Nigel Kersten

 Corey, RHEL4 goes end of life Feb 28, 2012.
 If we get a fix in, it wouldn’t be released until the January or February release of Puppet at this point.
 The fix would also only go into the 2.7 series as the 2.6 series is closed except for security patches.

-#3 Updated by Michael Stahnke over 1 year ago
+#3 Updated by Michael Stahnke almost 2 years ago

 - Status changed from Needs Decision to Closed

 I’m sorry, but we’re not going to be able to fix this.

 If you’re going to stay on EL4, I’d recomend either installing the RHEL5 ruby stack on it, (thus getting 1.8.5) or using Puppet Enterprise which includes it’s own ruby (1.8.7).
 Other options may include Ruby Enterprise Edition.